Mette Thiesen: Background

 Mette Thiesen was born in Fredensborg as the daughter of radio mechanic Michael Petersen and teacher Jytte Thiesen.
 She graduated from Espergærde Gymnasium in 2001 and underwent a teacher education at N. Zahles Seminarium 2004-2008.

-In interviews Thiesen has told that there on her grandmother's and father's side a charcoal burners with Spanish descent in her family and that she has studied Italian at a high level at the gymnasium.
-Furthermore she has described her childhood home as leftist but politics at the same not being a usual point of discussion and explained how she got most of her political values from her grandfather who voted for Mogens Glistrup's Progress Party (Fremskridtspartiet).
-She has said that her sister is "very leftist" and they therefore have agreed to not talk about politics when being together.
+In interviews Thiesen has described her childhood home as leftist but politics at the same not being a usual point of discussion and explained how she got most of her political values from her grandfather who voted for Mogens Glistrup's Progress Party (Fremskridtspartiet).

 After finishing education she worked at different elementary schools from 2008 until 2019 where she was elected af member of the Folketing.
 She is the mother of two boys.

 Political career

 The Conservative People's Party

 At the 2013 local elections Thiesen was elected a member of the city council in Hillerød Municipality for The Conservative People's Party (Det Konservative Folkeparti).
 At the 2015 general election she was candidate for the party in North Zealand Constituency without achieving election.
 On 27 June 2017 her shift from the Conservatives to Nye Borgerlige was announced.
-Explaining the shift she described on several occasions finding herself in opposition to her former party and its mayor Dorte Meldgaard and stated among other things:
+Explaining the shift she described on several occasions finding herself in opposition to her former party and its mayor Dorte Meldgaard.

 Nye Borgerlige

 At the 2017 local elections Thiesen was re-elected to the city council of Hillerød, this time for Nye Borgerlige, thus becoming the party's first ever and at the time only elected politician.
-At the 2019 general election Thiesen ran as lead candidate in North Zealand and was elected as one of the party's four first ever members of the Danish Parliament alongside Lars Boje Mathiesen, Peter Seier Christensen, and Pernille Vermund.
-At the 2022 general election she was re-elected as one of the party's now six seats along the three previously mentioned as well as Mikkel Bjørn Sørensen and Kim Edberg Andersen.
+At the 2019 general election Thiesen ran as lead candidate in North Zealand and was elected as one of the party's four first ever members of the Danish Parliament.
+At the 2022 general election she was re-elected for one of the party's now six seats.